 Sometimes people think that the environmental costs of EV batteries outweigh the benefits of driving electric.
 While it takes about a year for EVs to overcome the environmental impact of the materials used to make them, they still provide a substantial environmental benefit over time.
 And unlike oil and gas, batteries can be reused for grid infrastructure or backup power, as well as recycled to make more batteries.

 "We found that battery electric cars generate half the emissions of the average comparable gasoline car, even when pollution from battery manufacturing is accounted for."

-Note: There are important concerns regarding the labor that is used to extract lithium, and we support automakers that are committed to sourcing lithium ethically.
+Note: There are important concerns regarding the labour that is used to extract lithium, and we support automakers that are committed to sourcing lithium ethically.

 Did we convince you to go electric yet?
-Find your EV and get our app to find places to charge near you.
+Get our app to find places to charge near you.